fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

     <li id="footnote-10">Earliest release in DistroWatch's database is the 2009 release which was <a href="https://distrowatch.com/5667">reported on 14 September 2009</a>.
 NuTyX's website has a copyright notice that begins in 2007, so its first release could be as long ago as 2007.</li>
     <li id="footnote-11">Earliest release in DistroWatch's database is the 1.1 release which was <a href="https://distrowatch.com/?newsid=05607">released on 4 August 2009</a>.
 This was meant to be an update to the earlier release of openmamba GNU/Linux 1.0.</li>
     <li id="footnote-12">This I say based on <a href="https://distrowatch.com/?newsid=11735">this news release from DistroWatch</a>.</li>
+    <li id="footnote-13">I am unsure of this.
+I installed openSUSE Leap 16.0 on 6 October 2025 and noticed it used a different installer to the familiar YaST. <a href="https://distrowatch.com/weekly.php?issue=20251006">DistroWatch's 6 October 2025 edition</a> said that openSUSE was moving towards using Cockpit for graphical configuration, so I am guessing this tool is now also used for system installation.</li>
-    <li id="footnote-13">Source: <a href="https://en.opensuse.org/Portal%3ATumbleweed?">Portal:Tumbleweed at openSUSE Wiki</a>.</li> <!-- openSUSE-->
+    <li id="footnote-14">Source: <a href="https://en.opensuse.org/Portal%3ATumbleweed?">Portal:Tumbleweed at openSUSE Wiki</a>.</li> <!-- openSUSE-->
-    <li id="footnote-14">This is based on the fact that the latest release as of 26 January 2025 is based on Ubuntu 22.04.</li>
+    <li id="footnote-15">This is based on the fact that the latest release as of 26 January 2025 is based on Ubuntu 22.04.</li>
-    <li id="footnote-15">I checked the Pop!_OS website and could not find documentation on it.</li>
+    <li id="footnote-16">I checked the Pop!_OS website and could not find documentation on it.</li>
-    <li id="footnote-16">I mention these, even though I omit them in most distro's infoboxes, because Rhino Linux has options to enable cross-distro package managers/formats in its setup wizard.
+    <li id="footnote-17">I mention these, even though I omit them in most distro's infoboxes, because Rhino Linux has options to enable cross-distro package managers/formats in its setup wizard.
 Specifically, it allows users to enable Flatpak, Nix, Snap or AppImages.</li>
-    <li id="footnote-17"><a href="https://vanillaos.org/blog/article/2022-12-29/vanilla-os-2210-kinetic-is-out">Vanilla OS 22.10</a> was this release and it was the first release mentioned in the <a href="https://vanillaos.org/blog">Vanilla OS</a> blog.</li>
+    <li id="footnote-18"><a href="https://vanillaos.org/blog/article/2022-12-29/vanilla-os-2210-kinetic-is-out">Vanilla OS 22.10</a> was this release and it was the first release mentioned in the <a href="https://vanillaos.org/blog">Vanilla OS</a> blog.</li>
-    <li id="footnote-18">I say this because <a ref="https://docs.vanillaos.org/handbook/en/install-flatpaks">Flatpak installation instructions</a> and <a href="https://docs.vanillaos.org/handbook/en/install-homebrew">Homebrew installation instructions</a> are given in Vanilla OS's documentation.</li>
+    <li id="footnote-19">I say this because <a ref="https://docs.vanillaos.org/handbook/en/install-flatpaks">Flatpak installation instructions</a> and <a href="https://docs.vanillaos.org/handbook/en/install-homebrew">Homebrew installation instructions</a> are given in Vanilla OS's documentation.</li>
 </ol>
 ~~~